ivanmoskalev/Chop/README.md

 }
 ```

 The task performs work only as long as it is referenced by a `TaskGroup`.
 Consequently, if the `TaskGroup` is destroyed, all managed tasks are interrupted and you don't have to care about them anymore.
-This can be useful if you want to tie the lifetime of the task

 ## Requirements